 A good link, first and foremost, drives traffic to your site.

 Other websites linking to your page will help in getting more (referral) traffic to your site.
 This grows your overall traffic and brings new people into contact with your website.
 To make sure these efforts aren’t in vain, it’s good to think about which websites would make sense in linking to your pages.
 You want people who are visiting that website to also enjoy yours when they’re being directed there, but we’ll go into that further one.

 An important note is that link building should always be done from a holistic SEO perspective.
 Meaning that you should focus on getting quality backlinks that will actually generate traffic for your website.
 In addition, it means staying away from bad practices as these can hurt your rankings.

 The 6 steps of a successful link building strategy

-2. Make a list of sites that appeal to your audience
+2. Create a list of sites that your audience visits

 3. Write great content

-When you’re happy with the content you’ve written, it’s time to dive into the list of websites you’ve created during the 2nd step.
-Which websites will be likely to link to the content that you’ve created?
-You may feel the urge to just send everything that you’ve created to every site on your list, but this will probably hurt your chances of anyone linking to your content.
-People don’t have time to read 5 blog posts and decide which one they like, plus you may come across as spammy.
+When you’re happy with the content you’ve written, it’s time to dive into the list of websites you’ve made during the 2nd step.
+Which websites on there will be likely to link to which piece of content?
+You may be tempted to just send everything that you’ve created to everyone, but this will hurt your chances of anyone linking to your content.
+You will come across as spammy and you can’t ask those people to read 5 blog posts and decide which one they like.

 Conclusion: link building is a growth strategy

-A successful link building strategy should always be aimed to bring a new, aspired audience to your website.
-A (welcome) side effect will then be a higher ranking in Google.
-As long as you consider link building as a way to reach out to other sites in order to get more visitors from that site, you’re doing it the ‘right’ way.
-If you want to learn more about link building strategies and other essential SEO skills, check out our All-around SEO training.
+A successful link building strategy should always be aimed at getting new people into contact them with your website.
+A (welcome) side effect of proper link building is a higher ranking in Google.
+As long as you consider link building as a way to reach out to other sites to get more visitors that will genuinely enjoy your content, you’re doing it right.
+Lots of luck!

 Coming up next!